Sci Fi TTRPG's, What To Pick And Why

 *

-From here, it looks like M-Space will be used for some grounded ideas (The Loop etc), Traveller for a space cowboy sandbox in true ‘80’s SciFi style and Savage Worlds for another, pulpier version, more Guardians of the Galaxy maybe.
+From here, it looks like M-Space or Cortex will be used for some grounded games (The Loop etc), Traveller 1e for a space cowboy sandbox in true ‘80’s SciFi style (with Drynax maybe) and Savage Worlds for a pulpier version, more Guardians of the Galaxy.

-*It may be because I had the original “little black box”, but to me Traveller needs to be self sufficient from just one book, something they lost in the 2016 version, which I have since gifted.
-The 2022 revision is better in many ways and feels complete again.
+*It may be because I had the original “little black box”, but to me Traveller needs to be self contained, something they lost in the 2016 version, which I have since gifted.
+The 2022 revision is better in many ways and feels complete again, except for basically zero robot or drone rules (but I have pdf’s of the 2016 books).

-**My take is the second Empire fell when sentient AI rebelled against biologicals (maybe the last Emperor was an AI and decided humanity was a servant race or surplus to requirements?), so after a protracted war and the collapse of all things civilised, the AI were beaten (a massive computer Virus maybe or something more kinetic) and humanity turned its back on all things non-biologically sentient, even limiting or banning cybernetic implants.
+**My take is the second Empire fell when biologicals rebelled against sentient AI (maybe the last Emperor was an AI and decided humanity was a servant race or surplus to requirements?), so after a protracted war and the collapse of all things civilised, the AI were beaten (a massive computer Virus maybe or something more kinetic) and humanity turned its back on all things non-biologically sentient, even limiting or banning cybernetic implants.

-This has resulted in a loosely cobbled together “Empire” limited to TL12, with slow advancement, but any such advancement without the aide of AI or a robotic work force is slow and sometimes impossible.
-ANy tech higher than this is preciously guarded and mysterious with little scope to repair or improve on it as the tech is too advanced to trust.
+This has resulted in a loosely cobbled together “Empire” limited to TL12, with slow, cautious advancement without the aide of AI.
+Any tech higher than this is preciously guarded and mysterious with little scope to repair or improve on it as the tech is too advanced to trust.

 Ancient AI may be a good protagonist, rarities and story drivers, maybe even an AI enemy re-emerging from the depths (2nd Empire strikes back)?